 A driver’s age and sex and marital status factor into their rates.
 Younger and elderly drivers who are considered higher-risk typically pay more.
 On average, males and single people pay more as well.

-Types of Car Insurance Discounts
+Types of Hidden Auto Insurance Discounts

 Many car insurance companies offer a variety of policy discounts for their customers.
 Insurers often use these discounts as incentives to entice drivers to choose their services over the competition.
 It’s important to realize that every auto insurance provider is different and discount opportunities will vary greatly between each.
 While most companies prominently display savings opportunities on their websites, here are some of the most common offerings across the industry: